angular/angular/CODING_STANDARDS.md

 #### Getters and Setters
+* Only use getters and setters for `@Input` properties or when otherwise required for API compatibility.
 * Avoid long or complex getters and setters.
 If the logic of an accessor would take more than three lines, introduce a new method to contain the logic.
 * A getter should immediately precede its corresponding setter.